emfinfo/playdao/README.md

 # daoplay 1.0.1 - november 2018
 A small library to use DaoLayer and Guice with Play framework 2.
-WITH PLAY 2.7.x THIS LIBRARXY IS NO MORE NECESSARY AND SUPPORTED !!!
+WITH PLAY 2.7.x THIS LIBRARY IS NO MORE NECESSARY AND SUPPORTED !!!

 You can download and open this project in NetBeans 8.x or 9.x.
 It's a Java 8 maven project.
 So, dependencies are loaded automaticly from maven central.